Malpelo Island: Modern history

+In September 2016, a group of five scuba divers went missing on a trip to the island.
+Four of the divers were Colombian, while another, Peter Morse, was Australian.
+After surfacing back from the initial dive, the five were carried away from their support boat by the strong current.
+They could see the boat initially, but the distance quickly increased.
+The boat crew could not locate them once they drifted, and the divers soon became separated from each other.
+Morse decided to swim toward the boat and then toward Malpelo Island, fighting the current for hours while still wearing his diving gear.
+He spent 16 hours alone in the water before being spotted and rescued by liveaboard vessel M/V Yemaya II.
+Two other divers, Jorge Morales and Darío Rodríguez, stayed together and survived 48 hours drifting in the open Pacific ocean.
+They tied themselves together so they would not separate, used body heat to stay warm, and endured encounters with sharks and painful jellyfish stings before being rescued by the Colombian National Navy.
+The body of diver Erika Vanessa Diaz was found a week later, 140 miles southeast of Malpelo.
+The body of dive leader Carlos Jimenez was never retrieved.

 In September 2024, three Ecuadorian nationals were apprehended for illegal fishing activities within the Malpelo Fauna and Flora Sanctuary, a protected marine area.
-The individuals were intercepted by the Colombian National Navy while transporting approximately 40 illegally caught fish, including Sailfish, Marlin, Dorado, Albacore, Tollo Sharks, and Hammerhead Sharks.
+The individuals were intercepted by the Colombian National Navy while transporting approximately 40 illegally caught fish, including sailfish, marlin, dorado, albacore, tollo sharks, and hammerhead sharks.
 Following their arrest, the suspects were charged with offenses including environmental damage, ecocide, and violation of national fishing regulations.
 During preliminary hearings, they entered no-contest pleas.
 A judge subsequently ordered their detention pending further legal proceedings.
+In another incident from July 2026, the Colombian National Navy seized 800 kilograms of fish from Ecuadorian citizens which were illegally caught from the Malpelo Fauna and Flora Sanctuary.

+In October 2025, a documentary about the island was released, titled The Island of the Shark — Guardians of Malpelo.
+The documentary celebrated 30 years of protection for the Malpelo Flora and Fauna Sanctuary, and showed the work being done to fight against illegal fishing in the sanctuary.

 Natural history

 At first glance, the island seems to be barren rock, devoid of all vegetation, but deposits of bird guano have helped colonies of algae, lichens, mosses, and some shrubs and ferns to establish themselves, all of which glean nutrients from the guano.
 Lizards are the only non-avian vertebrates on the island, with three species in total.